slshen/pdl/README.md

         DB = oracle_jdbc_template
     }

-Here we define a new property set, that contains all the property definitions of `oracle_jdbc_template`.
-Note that properties can now be added or to either `DB` or `oracle_jdbc_template`.
+Here we define a new property set that contains all the property definitions of `oracle_jdbc_template`.

+Note that `DB` and `oracle_jdbc_template` are two different property sets -- properties added to `DB` will not change the property definitions in `oracle_jdbc_template`.
+(The converse, however, is not true.)

 ## Usage